 A huge city of more than 10.5 million people, Seoul is an economic and business powerhouse that also boasts a unique history and numerous pleasant pastimes.
 You can hike on Namsan, see architectural innovation at the UNESCO City of Design, visit the Demilitarized Zone and sample the city’s history with numerous temples, palaces, tea houses and galleries.
 The food is wonderful, as is the nightlife, and the art and culture.

-Information about units of study at the host university.
+Information about units of study available at Yonsei University.